zwoodfork/PHYS265-spring25/github.md

 This document originates here: https://github.com/astroumd/PHYS265-spring25/blob/main/github.md

-[**git**](https://xkcd.com/1597/) is arguably the most common Version Control System (or CMS) on the market and very popular with Open Source Software. https://github.com is one of the [major contenders](https://en.wikipedia.org/wiki/Comparison_of_source-code-hosting_facilities), although gitlab and bitbucket offer competative interfaces to maintain
+[**git**](https://xkcd.com/1597/) is arguably the most common Version Control System (VCS) on the market and very popular with Open Source Software. https://github.com is one of the [major contenders](https://en.wikipedia.org/wiki/Comparison_of_source-code-hosting_facilities), although gitlab and bitbucket offer competative interfaces to maintain